martinfehrs/Zollstock/README.md

 # Zollstock
-A type-safe zero overhead compile-time physical units C++17 library
+A type-safe zero overhead compile-time physical units C++17 library.

 Zollstock is German for folding yardstick.
 It's a funny term, because it's a lie.
 Zoll means inch, but the so called Zollstock normaly shows meters these days.